pulsar-edit/documentation/docs/using-pulsar/basics.md

 In your config file, settings are organized by section (`core`, `editor`, etc.) or by package name (`tree-view`, `fuzzy-finder`, `etc`).
 Setting names themselves are `camelCased`.
 So if you were editing your config file manually, you’d look for a setting called `ignoredNames` under the `core` key.

 When viewed in the GUI with `settings-view`, however, names of settings are made friendlier.
 The `core` and `editor` sections have their own panes in the settings view, and each package has its own individual page of settings.
-By default, a setting like `ignoredNames` will be “humanized” to “Ignored Names” — though this can be overridden.
+By default, a setting like `ignoredNames` will be “humanized” to “Ignored Names” — though, if desired, the package author can override this and set an arbitrary “humanized” name for a given setting.
 :::

-## Proxy and Firewall Settings
+## Proxy and firewall settings

-### Behind a Firewall?
+### Behind a firewall?

 If you are behind a firewall and seeing SSL errors when installing packages, you can disable strict SSL by running: